 Campus Visit - For individuals considering UCTC after graduation or for applicants who are not able to visit for the Applicant Open House and Interview Weekend, a campus visit at another point in the year may be the best option for you.
 Please email firstname.lastname@example.org with any questions or to set up your campus visit.

 Information Sessions - The information sessions are an opportunity to have a quick bite to eat and to hear a brief overview of the UCTC program.
 No RSVP is required.
 Dates and times for these sessions are still to be determined.

 Fall Open House - This evening offers potential applicants a chance to visit the program before applications are due.
 Current UCTC members will host you for dinner at the UCTC residence, give you a tour, and answer any questions you might have.
-The Fall Open House will take place on Friday, October 27, 2017.
-Please register here.
+Thank you to all who attended this year's Fall Open House!

 Applicant Open House and Interview Weekend - The intention of this weekend is to allow those who have submitted application for the next academic year the opportunity to come visit the UCTC residence, meet current UCTC members, and get a brief introduction to the city of Boston.
 Additionally, the weekend offers discerning applicants the opportunity to interview in person, see the neighborhood and the schools in which we serve, socialize with current volunteers, and get all of your questions answered.
 Though not required, participation in this weekend allows applicants the greatest opportunity to get a real "feel" for what it is to serve as a volunteer in UCTC.